 Things to do in Koh Phangan: Go waterfall hunting

-If you enjoy nature, why not rent a motorbike and find some of the islands’ hidden waterfalls.
+If you enjoy nature, this is one of the best Thai islands for backpackers wanting to explore.
+Why not rent a motorbike and find some of the islands’ hidden waterfalls.
 In the heat of the day, it’s a wonderful feeling to cool off in a jungle oasis.

 Waterfall hunting is one of the easiest things to do on the Thai islands as almost all of them will have at least one.
 Some you will need to find for yourself on a map, some will be signposted and others will be fully geared up for tourists and even charge a small fee to enter.